himanshu-setia/myKeystone/doc/source/configuration.rst

 .. code-block:: ini

  [identity]
- domain_specific_drivers_enabled = true
+ account_specific_drivers_enabled = true
- domain_configurations_from_database = true
+ account_configurations_from_database = true

-Once enabled, any existing domain-specific configuration files in the configuration directory will be ignored and only those domain-specific configuration options specified via the Identity API will be used.
+Once enabled, any existing account-specific configuration files in the configuration directory will be ignored and only those account-specific configuration options specified via the Identity API will be used.

-Unlike the file-based method of specifying domain-specific configurations, options specified via the Identity API will become active without needing to restart the keystone server.
-For performance reasons, the current state of configuration options for a domain are cached in the keystone server, and in multi-process and multi-threaded keystone configurations, the new configuration options may not become active until the cache has timed out.
-The cache settings for domain config options can be adjusted in the general keystone configuration file (option ``cache_time`` in the ``domain-config`` group).
+Unlike the file-based method of specifying account-specific configurations, options specified via the Identity API will become active without needing to restart the keystone server.
+For performance reasons, the current state of configuration options for a account are cached in the keystone server, and in multi-process and multi-threaded keystone configurations, the new configuration options may not become active until the cache has timed out.
+The cache settings for account config options can be adjusted in the general keystone configuration file (option ``cache_time`` in the ``account-config`` group).

 ..
 NOTE::

-    It is important to notice that when using either of these methods of specifying domain-specific configuration options, the main keystone configuration file is still maintained.
-Only those options that relate to the Identity driver for users and groups (i.e. specifying whether the driver for this domain is SQL or LDAP, and, if LDAP, the options that define that connection) are supported in a domain-specific manner.
+    It is important to notice that when using either of these methods of specifying account-specific configuration options, the main keystone configuration file is still maintained.
+Only those options that relate to the Identity driver for users and groups (i.e. specifying whether the driver for this account is SQL or LDAP, and, if LDAP, the options that define that connection) are supported in a account-specific manner.
 Further, when using the configuration options via the Identity API, the driver option must be set to an LDAP driver (attempting to set it to an SQL driver will generate an error when it is subsequently used).

-For existing installations that already use file-based domain-specific configurations who wish to migrate to the SQL-based approach, the ``keystone-manage`` command can be used to upload all configuration files to the SQL database:
+For existing installations that already use file-based account-specific configurations who wish to migrate to the SQL-based approach, the ``keystone-manage`` command can be used to upload all configuration files to the SQL database:

 .. code-block:: bash

-    $ keystone-manage domain_config_upload --all
+    $ keystone-manage account_config_upload --all

-Once uploaded, these domain-configuration options will be visible via the Identity API as well as applied to the domain-specific drivers.
-It is also possible to upload individual domain-specific configuration files by specifying the domain name:
+Once uploaded, these account-configuration options will be visible via the Identity API as well as applied to the account-specific drivers.
+It is also possible to upload individual account-specific configuration files by specifying the account name:

 .. code-block:: bash

-    $ keystone-manage domain_config_upload --domain-name DOMAINA
+    $ keystone-manage account_config_upload --account-name ACCOUNTA

 ..
 NOTE::

-    It is important to notice that by enabling either of the domain-specific configuration methods, the operations of listing all users and listing all groups are not supported, those calls will need either a domain filter to be specified or usage of a domain scoped token.
+    It is important to notice that by enabling either of the account-specific configuration methods, the operations of listing all users and listing all groups are not supported, those calls will need either a account filter to be specified or usage of a account scoped token.

 ..
 NOTE::

-    Keystone does not support moving the contents of a domain (i.e. "its" users and groups) from one backend to another, nor group membership across backend boundaries.
+    Keystone does not support moving the contents of a account (i.e. "its" users and groups) from one backend to another, nor group membership across backend boundaries.

 ..
 NOTE::

-    When using the file-based domain-specific configuration method, to delete a domain that uses a domain specific backend, it's necessary to first disable it, remove its specific configuration file (i.e. its corresponding keystone.<domain_name>.conf) and then restart the Identity server.
-When managing configuration options via the Identity API, the domain can simply be disabled and deleted via the Identity API; since any domain-specific configuration options will automatically be removed.
+    When using the file-based account-specific configuration method, to delete a account that uses a account specific backend, it's necessary to first disable it, remove its specific configuration file (i.e. its corresponding keystone.<account_name>.conf) and then restart the Identity server.
+When managing configuration options via the Identity API, the account can simply be disabled and deleted via the Identity API; since any account-specific configuration options will automatically be removed.

 ..
 NOTE::

-    Although Keystone supports multiple LDAP backends via the above domain-specific configuration methods, it currently only supports one SQL backend.
-This could be either the default driver or a single domain-specific backend, perhaps for storing service users in a predominantly LDAP installation.
+    Although Keystone supports multiple LDAP backends via the above account-specific configuration methods, it currently only supports one SQL backend.
+This could be either the default driver or a single account-specific backend, perhaps for storing service users in a predominantly LDAP installation.

-Due to the need for user and group IDs to be unique across an OpenStack installation and for Keystone to be able to deduce which domain and backend to use from just a user or group ID, it dynamically builds a persistent identity mapping table from a public ID to the actual domain, local ID (within that backend) and entity type.
+Due to the need for user and group IDs to be unique across an OpenStack installation and for Keystone to be able to deduce which account and backend to use from just a user or group ID, it dynamically builds a persistent identity mapping table from a public ID to the actual account, local ID (within that backend) and entity type.
 The public ID is automatically generated by Keystone when it first encounters the entity.
 If the local ID of the entity is from a backend that does not guarantee to generate UUIDs, a hash algorithm will